 I call this the ULTIMATE play table because you can use it for SO many things- AND you can fold it all up to put it away!
 Ta-da!
 ULTIMATE!

 I suppose I should say that it replaces a play table but it doesn't have legs, which makes it extra versatile.
 You can make it a play table by setting it onto your existing furniture or play with it other ways, so it takes the place of several permanent items.
-(Note this post contains affiliate links, thank you for supporting this blog at no cost to you!)
+(This post may contain affiliate links which won’t change your price but will share some commission.)

 I would love to have a beautiful train table, fabulous wall mounted felt board and LEGO table.
 And one day I'm sure we will have Hot Wheels tracks all over the place.
 But I don't have the space for extra furniture and cool wall mounted stuff right now.
 And…I just really like being able to put it all away!
 And so the Ultimate PVC Play table was born!